Increasing arc-connectivity by bounded- and fixed-size inversions: NP-hardness results

 \begin{theorem}[\cite{klostermeyerAC51}] The {\sc Strong Pushing} problem is NP-hard. \end{theorem}

 Now Theorem~\ref{thm:NP_hardness_n-1_inversions} follows from Theorem~\ref{thm:NP_hardness_strong_pushing} together with the following.

 \begin{lemma} Let $D=(V,A)$ be a digraph.
-Then $D$ is a positive instance of {\sc Strong Pushing} if and only if $D$ is $(1,n-1)$-invertible. \end{lemma} \begin{proof} Let $H$ be the digraph obtained from $D$ by reversing all the arcs.
+Then $D$ is a yes-instance of {\sc Strong Pushing} if and only if $D$ is $(1,n-1)$-invertible. \end{lemma} \begin{proof} Let $H$ be the digraph obtained from $D$ by reversing all arcs of $D$.
 Let $v$ be any vertex of $D$, then observe that $\Push(D;\{v\})$ is exactly $\Inv(H, V\setminus \{v\})$.
 With an easy induction, we thus obtain that, for every set $X\subseteq V(D)$,

 where $\mathcal{X} = \{V\setminus x : x\in X\}$.
-Clearly, a digraph is strongly connected if and only if the digraph obtained from it by reversing all the arcs is strongly connected.
+Clearly, a digraph is strongly connected if and only if the digraph obtained from it by reversing all its arcs is strongly connected.
 The statement thus follows from the equality above. \end{proof}